 The 375 litre boot means there’s enough room for most people’s needs.
 It’s nice to drive, too, drawing influenced from the dainty Suzuki Swift.
 The raised body isn’t affected by body roll, either, so it should be just as easy to drive on faster roads as it is when off the beaten track.

-For the best deals, use our Suzuki Vitara deals page to get offers from Suzuki dealers across the UK.
+For brilliant deals, use our Suzuki Vitara deals page to get offers from Suzuki dealers across the UK.

 Costing around £3,000 more than the Juke, the Mazda CX-3 is a slightly pricier alternative but, for the price, you get a car that’s just as fun to drive.
 Beneath the stylish exterior you’ll find an interior very similar to the Mazda 2.